Words have an enormous power.

-A wrong word has caused wars, not to mention the number of marriages that words have broken, also due to those that have not been said; so I don’t think I have to convince you of their importance when selling over the Internet.
+A wrong word has caused wars, not to mention the number of relationships words have broken, also due to those words that haven’t been said.

 Words suggest sensations, they bring back memories, good and bad, and they can nudge us or not to carry out a certain action.